 TRAINING PROGRAM ELEMENTS INCLUDED 1.
 System/equipment overview (what it is, what it does, and with what other systems and/or equipment it interfaces) 2.
 Review and demonstration of servicing and preventive maintenance 3.
 Review of the information in the systems manual 4.
-Review of the record drawings on the system/equipment appropriate maintenance staff are made available prior to certificate of with these staff.
-Or, if appropriate maintenance staff are not available, and by the owner or cyrres's representative. that the written training program was submitted and appro ved by the owner of owner's representative.
-Owner or Owner's Representative Signature Date
+Review of the record drawings on the system/equipment

+The owner or owner's representative attests that when the appropriate maintenance staff are made available prior to certificate of occupancy that the written training program was executed with these staff.
+Or, if appropriate maintenance staff are not available, that the written training program was submitted and approved by the owner or owner's representative.

+Owner or Owner's Representative Signature